Hamadi Al Ghaddioui: Club career

 Al Ghaddioui previously played for SC Verl, the second team of Borussia Dortmund and Sportfreunde Lotte before joining Jahn Regensburg in the 2018 winter transfer window.

 In the summer of 2019, Al Ghaddioui moved to VfB Stuttgart.

 On 14 January 2022, Pafos announced the signing of Al Ghaddioui for an undisclosed fee from VfB Stuttgart.
 On 25 January 2023, Pafos announced that Al Ghaddioui was leaving the club to join an unnamed 2.
 Bundesliga club.

 On 26 January 2023, Al Ghaddioui signed with SV Sandhausen.

+On 28 June 2023, Al Ghaddioui joined SC Freiburg II in 3.
+Liga.

+On 7 September 2024, Al Ghaddioui joined KFC Uerdingen 05 in Regionalliga.

 Personal life

 Born in Germany, Al Ghaddioui is of Moroccan descent.